su1yu4n/CTIDH_with_sage/README.md

    2. While all other algorithms (i.e. scalar mult, isogeny) are highly parallelizable (at least, in theory), Elligator, whose cost mainly originated from Legendre symbol computation is not. -->

 ## Some Further remarks
-1. Parallel Scalar Multiplication: Sampling points just once enables parallel computation of two random points' scalar multiplications - these are expensive.
+1. Parallel Scalar Multiplication: **Sampling points just once enables parallel computation of two random points' scalar multiplications** - these are expensive.
 2. Optimization Trade-offs Analysis:
 While random point sampling constitutes only ~5% of original CTIDH's group action cost (serial execution), and original CTIDH saves one xEVAL per extra isogeny.
 Our refinement remains valuable because:
    - Parallel processing handles both xEVALs simultaneously, making single xEVAL savings less significant
-   - Other operations (such as scalar multiplication and isogeny computation) are (theoretically) highly parallelizable.
+   - **Other operations (such as scalar multiplication and isogeny computation) are highly parallelizable (in theory)**.
 Therefore Elligator's performance (dominated by Legendre symbol computation) remains serial-bound

 ## License
 This repo is licensed under the GPL v3 (see LICENSE file).